karalus/esb0-utils/README.md

 ### Fast Infoset ###
 Compress XML messages with [Fast Infoset](https://en.wikipedia.org/wiki/Fast_Infoset) even more by using external vocabularies.

+### ICAP ###
+Implementation of the ICAP protocol to be used with virus scanners to check binaries while processing messages.

 ### Miscellaneous ###
 - Browse JMS queue (convert messages to JSON), purge queue
 - Dump contents of a cache as JSON, purge/delete cache